 Your options might be limited, but one option that is available to you is a car title loan.
 That is, if you have a car.
 As long as you have equity in your car, you can use it as collateral in being approved for a car title loan.
 While they are fairly straightforward – and are meant to be easy to get – car title loans definitely come with their pros and cons.

 Before we break down the pros and cons of these controversial loans though, let’s get into the nitty gritty of what they are and how they really work.

 Before we go into the pros and cons, we should go into detail regarding what a car title loan actually is, and how it operates.
-In every car title loan, the lender will first evaluate the value of your car and then offer you a loan based on what your car is worth.
+In most car title loans, the lender will first evaluate the value of your car and then offer you a loan based on what your car is worth.
 That is not only dictated by the make and model of the car, but also on how much equity you have in your car.
 If you own the car outright, you will get a more valuable loan than if you still owe money on it.